microsoft/fluentui-blazor/README.md

 ```

 ### Script
-The heart of this library is formed by the Fluent UI Web Components and the accompanying `web-components.min.js` file.
-From version 2.3 onwards, the
-script is included in the library itself and no longer needs to be added to your `index.html` or `_Layout.cshtml`.
-In fact, doing this might lead to
+The heart of this library is formed by the Fluent UI Web Components and implemented in the `web-components.min.js` script file.
+From version 2.3 onwards, the script is included in the library itself and no longer needs to be added to your `index.html` or `_Layout.cshtml`.
+In fact, doing this might lead to unpredictable results.
-unpredictable results.

 > **If you are upgrading from an earlier version please remove the script from your `index.html` or `_Layout.cshtml` file.**

 The script is added to the application automatically.
 This way we can safeguard that you are always using the best matching script version.

 ### Styles
 In order for this library to work as expected, you will need to add the composed scoped CSS file for the components.
-This can be done by
-adding the following line to the <head> section of your `index.html` or `_Layout.cshtml` file in the project you installed the package:
+This can be done by adding the following line to the <head> section of your `index.html` or `_Layout.cshtml` file in the project you installed the package:

 ```html
 <link href="{PROJECT_NAME}.styles.css" rel="stylesheet" />